Enabling a passkey or security key (console) - Amazon Identity and Access Management

 Services or capabilities described in Amazon Web Services documentation might vary by Region.
 To see the differences applicable to the China Regions, see Getting Started with Amazon Web Services in China (PDF).

-Enabling a FIDO security key (console)
+Enabling a passkey or security key (console)

-FIDO security keys are a type of multi-factor authentication (MFA) device that you can use to protect your Amazon resources.
-You plug your FIDO security key into a USB port on your computer and enable it using the instructions that follow.
-After you enable it, you tap it when prompted to securely complete the sign-in process.
+Alternatively, device-bound passkeys are bound to a FIDO security key that you plug into a USB port on your computer and then tap when prompted to securely complete the sign-in process.
 If you already use a FIDO security key with other services, and it has an Amazon supported configuration (for example, the YubiKey 5 Series from Yubico), you can also use it with Amazon.
 Otherwise, you need to purchase a FIDO security key if you want to use WebAuthn for MFA in Amazon.
 Additionally, FIDO security keys can support multiple IAM or root users on the same device, enhancing their utility for account security.
 For specifications and purchase information for both device types, see Multi-Factor Authentication.
-For specifications and purchase information, see Multi-Factor Authentication.

 You can register up to eight MFA devices of any combination of the currently supported MFA types with your Amazon Web Services account root user and IAM users.
 With multiple MFA devices, you only need one MFA device to sign in to the Amazon Web Services Management Console or create a session through the Amazon CLI as that user.
 We recommend that you register multiple MFA devices.
 For example, you can register a built-in authenticator and also register a security key that you keep in a physically secure location.
 If you’re unable to use your built-in authenticator, then you can use your registered security key.
 For authenticator applications, we also recommend enabling the cloud backup or sync feature in those apps to help you avoid losing access to your account if you lose or break your device with the authenticator apps.